 If you’re using the Borg scale, and want it to correspond with your heart rate, try wearing a heart rate monitor.
 You can also take your heart rate manually by following these steps:

 - Find your pulse on the inside of your wrist, on the thumb side.

 - Use the tips of your first two fingers (not your thumb) and press lightly over the artery.

 - Count your pulse for 30 seconds and multiply by two to find your beats per minute.

 If you’re using the scale without measuring your heart rate, you’ll need to periodically stop and assess how you’re feeling.
-Then compare to both scales.
+Then

 Remember, this is the minimum recommendation.
 You can always go above these numbers.
 If you’re looking for additional health benefits, the CDC says you can increase your aerobic exercise to 300 minutes of moderate-intensity activity a week, or 150 minutes of vigorous exercise a week.

 Exercise is a key component to your overall health and wellness.
 It’s good practice to monitor the intensity of your workouts.
 That way you’ll exercise within a range that’s comfortable, but still requires you to exert yourself.

 While monitoring your own heart rate and RPE helps keep you in the safe zone while exercising, you should always talk with your doctor before starting a new exercise routine.